-\subsection{Electron Distribution and Shock Radiation}
+\subsection{Electron distribution and shock radiation}

-The electrons from the cold pulsar wind will be accelerated to ultra-relativistic speeds via Fermi mechanism or reconnection process in the terminal shock.
-We assume that the injection rate of electrons in the shock follows a power-law distribution:
+The electrons from the cold pulsar wind are accelerated to ultra-relativistic speeds via Fermi mechanism or reconnection process in the terminal shock.
+We assume that the injection rate of electrons in the shock follows a power-law distribution,

 where $K=(1-p)/(\gamma_{\max}^{1-p}-\gamma_{\min}^{1-p})$ is the normalization factor.
 The minimum Lorentz factor of the shocked electrons is determined by the Lorentz factor of the pulsar wind at the pre-shock region $\gamma_{\rm w}$, which is given by $\gamma_{\min}\simeq\gamma_{\rm w}(p-2)/(p-1)$.
 Since the pulsar wind is dominated by the kinetic energy of particles at a much larger distance from the pulsar, the value of $\gamma_{\rm w}$ can be estimated as $\gamma_{\rm w}\sim\sigma_{\rm L}\gamma_{\rm L}$, where $\sigma_{\rm L}$ and $\gamma_{\rm L}$ are the magnetization parameter and the Lorentz factor of electrons at the light cylinder, respectively.
 With the typical values of $\sigma_{\rm L}\sim10^3$ and $\gamma_{\rm L}\sim10^2-10^3$, we adopt $\gamma_{\rm w}\sim5\times10^5$ in the calculations (Takata et al. 2012).
-The maximum Lorentz factor depends on the acceleration mechanism and the cooling process of electrons, which is given by $\gamma_{\max}=(6\pi q_{\rm e}\zeta/\sigma_{\rm{T}}B)^{1/2}$, where $q_{\rm e}$ is the charge of electron, and the acceleration efficiency $\zeta$ is usually less than unity (Kong et al 2011).
+The maximum Lorentz factor depends on the acceleration mechanism and the cooling process of electrons, which is given by $\gamma_{\max}=(6\pi q_{\rm e}\zeta/\sigma_{\rm{T}}B)^{1/2}$, where $q_{\rm e}$ is the charge of electron and the acceleration efficiency $\zeta$ is usually less than unity (Kong et al 2011).

-The shocked electrons will lose their energies via adiabatic or radiative cooling processes and the evolved distributions of shocked electrons can be obtained by solving the continuity equation:
+The shocked electrons lose their energies via adiabatic or radiative cooling processes and the evolved distributions of shocked electrons can be obtained by solving the continuity equation, i.e.

 where $\dot{\gamma}={\rm d}\gamma/{\rm d}t$ is the energy loss rate.
-Under the steady-state assumption $\partial n(\gamma,t)/\partial t = 0$, the solution of the continuity equation can be written as (Khangulyan et al. 2007; Zabalza et al. 2011b; Kong et al. 2012):
+Under the steady-state assumption $\partial n(\gamma,t)/\partial t = 0$, the solution of the continuity equation can be written as (Khangulyan et al. 2007; Zabalza et al. 2011b; Kong et al. 2012)